 Reaching out to others

-- Helplines are available to talk on the phone but you can also email or text them
+- Helplines are available if you would like to talk on the phone.
+You could also email or text them

 - Some health professionals can work with you over the phone

 - You can try online programmes or apps, like The Journal, to learn self-help.

 At the end of the day, the best way to reach out for help is in person.
 Finding a way to get to see someone like your doctor is an important step.

 “The view from my farm is beautiful but at that time there was no 'wow' about it – everything was just dull and grey.”